When to Recruit Employees for Junior vs. Senior Level Roles

-There are many decisions to be made before making a new hire, most of which are determined as you sit down with the Hiring Manager to create the initial job description.
 What are the role’s responsibilities?
 Will the role be remote or in person?
 What seniority level do you plan to hire at?
 This last question holds a lot of weight, as there are both advantages and disadvantages to hiring junior and senior-level employees.

 The decision of what level of employee to hire is ultimately up to what is right for your business based on budget, schedule, and company culture.
-That said, we know seniority level is often a decision that Hiring Managers rush to, rather than weighing the pros and cons first.
+That said, we know seniority level is often a decision that Hiring Managers rush to rather than weighing the pros and cons first.

 In order to help ensure that you and your Hiring Manager are aligned on seniority level from the start, we’ve outlined the pros and cons of hiring junior and senior-level employees.
-Check it out below, so you can lay out your recruitment processes accordingly.
+Check it out below so you can lay out your recruitment processes accordingly.

 Pros of Hiring Junior-Level Employees